 Step 1: Set your monthly goal

 I absolutely love traveling and I like to come up with a small goal to fund that is easily attainable with some extra hours.
-I typically focus on funding a weekend away away with one night staying at a nicer hotel ($80+) where we can relax, have a good meal, and do some sightseeing.
+I typically focus on funding a weekend away with one night staying at a nicer hotel ($80+) where we can relax, have a good meal, and do some sightseeing.
 That’s usually about $150 with transportation.

 A lot of the blogs that I’ve written about the Netherlands are the result of these relaxing trips.
 Just be realistic with your planning.
 At the bottom, tell me your financial goal!
 Note, you’ll find no mention of MLMs or blogging here.
 Any comments promoting a course or MLM will be removed.